bitwarden/help/_articles/account/vault-timeout.md

   Bitwarden client applications don't need to be online to unlock.

 {% callout warning %}
-Due to the storage and reference of your decryption keys, using the Browser refresh button on the Web Vault will cause it to lock.
+Due to the storage and reference of your decryption keys within the Web Vault, using the Browser refresh button on the Web Vault will cause it to lock.
 {% endcallout %}

 - **Log Out**.